-Technically, there are two venti sizes: hot venti and cold venti.
-Hot venti is truly twenty ounces (591.47 mL), while cold venti is twenty-four ounces (709.76 mL).
-This accommodates the ice and ensures that cold coffee drinkers get just as much beverage as hot coffee drinkers.
+There are two sizes of venti: hot venti and cold venti.
+Typically, the hot venti is twenty ounces (591.47 mL), while the cold venti is twenty-four ounces (709.76 mL).
+The reason for the larger cold venti size is to accommodate the ice cubes.
+This also gives the cold coffee drinkers almost the same amount of beverage as those who prefers their coffee hot.

 Trenta is the newest addition to the Starbucks cup sizes, measuring in at 31 fluid ounces (916.78 mL).
 However, it’s only available for cold drinks and in specific locations.

 Starbucks introduced trenta (Italian for thirty) primarily for iced teas and summer drinks, so it’s not available in every store.

 What Is the Biggest Cup Size at Starbucks?